Minecraftian14/rEFInd-Minecraft/README.md

 with the [background](templates/bg_1080.png) and replace selection with [appropriate button down](templates/button_down_big_alpha.png).
 * The selection will be drawn as if, the button was actually pressed.
+* Continue the next section

+Installation:
+* Just copy the rEFInd-Minecraft folder to your rEFInd's themes folder.

 **Do not use the `install.sh` script**